rubyunworks/jekyll-gollum/README.md

 we use `_wiki` because we want to it to contain a cloned Gollum wiki repository.
 If no entry is given the default is `_trans`.
 The `page_yaml` and `post_yaml` entries specify the YAML front matter to add to pages and posts respecively.
-If not given the default is `layout: default`.
+If not given the defaults are as shown above, `page` and `post`.

-Jekyll transform distinguishes posts from pages simply the the name of the file starting with a date.
+Jekyll transform distinguishes posts from pages simply soley by the name of the file starting with a date.
 It does not matter where they are located in the directory.
 And pages will keep their relative paths.

+Drafts are not yet supported, but that will be added in future release.
+In the mean time you can still set `future: false` and date your drafts far in the future.

 ## Tips